adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

             : `${Key}, ${KeysOf<Omit<T, Key>>}` | Key
         : never;

 We have added even another level to our type.
 After we check that the `Key` is a string, we need to see if the type of that property is a Primitive or not.
-To get that type, we use the `T[Key]` expression, which is a [mapped type](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html).
+To get that type, we use the `T[Key]` expression, which is an [index accessed type](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html).
 Then we do a similar thing, depending on the condition:

-- if it looks like an object, we add round brackets and we do a recursive reference to `KeysOf`, passing in the just extracted mapped type
+- if it looks like an object, we add round brackets and we do a recursive reference to `KeysOf`, passing in the just extracted index accessed type
 - if it's not an object, we have the previous code, nothing different here

 And this solves the problem of a bit more complex types, as we can see if we check it out: